-You can use the projector's remote control as a wireless mouse so you can control your computer presentation from a distance.
+You can use the projector's remote control as a wireless mouse so you can control projection at a distance from the computer.

-- 1. Connect the projector to a computer using the projector's USB TypeB, Computer, or HDMI (EX3212/EX5210/EX7210) port to display video. - 2.
-If you connected your computer to the Computer or HDMI port, also connect a USB cable to the projector's USB TypeB port and to a USB port on your computer (for wireless mouse support). - 3.
+1. Connect the projector to a computer using the projector's USB-B, Computer, or HDMI port to display video.

+- 2. If you connected your computer to the Computer or HDMI port, also connect a USB cable to the projector's USB-B port and to a USB port on your computer (for wireless mouse support). - 3.
 Start your presentation. - 4.
 Use the following buttons on the remote control to control your presentation: - To move through slides or pages, press the up or down Page buttons.

-- To move the cursor on the screen, use the arrow buttons.

-- To right-click, press the Esc button.
+- To move the cursor on the screen, use the arrow buttons. - To left-click, press the button once (press it twice to double-click). - To right-click, press the Esc button.

-- To drag-and-drop, hold the